Chealion/hugo-mcjones/content/docs/Coffee Recipes.md

 23g coffee (finer than normal)
 375g total liquid - 125g of ice into your brewing vessel, 250g hot water

+Alt for the cubes at home.
+33g coffee
+540g liquid = 180g ice, 360 hot water

 Rinse filter + preheat switch over the sink.